 |Dairy substitutes||Choose: Calcium-fortified non-dairy milk alternatives: soy milk, almond milk, coconut milk, etc; non-dairy yogurt; vegan cheese substitutes.

 Benefits: Many of these options provide protein, calcium (either naturally or fortified) and vitamin D (if fortified).

 |Fats and oils||Choose: Avocados, olive oil, and vegetable oil.

 Benefits: Plant-based oils are low in saturated fat and provide essential fatty acids and help with fat-soluble vitamin absorption.

 |Spices and seasonings||Choose: Nutritional yeast, curry powder, vegetable broth or bouillon, "liquid smoke", blackstrap molasses, miso, soy sauce, and tamari.

 Benefits: These vegan pantry staples provide tons of flavor!
 A rich source of B vitamins, nutritional yeast is valued for its nutty flavor.

 A new world of flavors with meatless recipes opens up when you're starting a vegan diet.
 Many cuisines, including Indian and Asian, lend themselves well to satisfying meatless meals.

-MyNetDiary has more than 70 vegan recipes in our Premium Recipe collection, with more to come soon.
+MyNetDiary has almost 200 vegan recipes in our Premium Recipe collection.
 View these recipes by selecting the vegan tag.